Alaska Airlines starts taking reservations for flights out of Everett’s Paine Field

 Flights at Paine Field can be booked starting Thursday, and service is scheduled to begin in February.

-Alaska Airlines has started accepting bookings for passenger flights from Paine Field in Everett, bringing Snohomish County closer to realizing its goal of offering an alternative travel option to Sea-Tac Airport.
+Alaska Airlines has started accepting bookings for passenger flights from Paine Field in Everett, bringing Snohomish County closer to realizing its goal of offering an alternative travel option to Seattle-Tacoma International Airport.

 The carrier will operate 18 flights to eight cities beginning Feb.
 11, it said in a statement posted on its website Thursday.
 Those destinations are Portland, Las Vegas, Phoenix and five California airports: Los Angeles, San Diego, San Francisco, San Jose and Orange County.